 For 2018 I decided to begin an undertaking that would take the whole year.
 I was inspired by stitching friend to do a One-A-Day project, meaning I make one piece (a flower, a sprig, or a leaf) each day then at the end of the year I will have a completed piece that represents my life through the whole year.
 Some days I have more time and can put more thought and energy into the flowers I make, other days I only have a few minutes and have to throw something together quickly.

 For the first part of the year I worked on flowers and filler sprays, using one color family for all the pieces in a month.
-In July I finished all the basic colors in the color wheel with the flowers and fillers, so for the second part of the year I am working on leaves in each of the colors.
+In July I finished all the basic colors in the color wheel with the flowers and fillers, so for the second part of the year I worked on leaves to fill in.

 If you want to read more about what I learned from this project, I have detailed that in this blog post.

 At this point I begin making leaves in all the colors (3 weeks of each color since there’s not enough months left to do a full month).
 I am combining the flowers and matching leaves in bundles and attaching them to my frame.

 The full project is now complete!
 Here is a slideshow of closeup images of each section.

 And here is a picture of me with my Color Wheel wreath!